 Apparently if you attempt to start the vehicle and the ambient temperature is below -22ºF (-30ºC), the ECU module will prevent the starter from engaging with the engine, as indicated to the driver by a flashing yellow “Cold Start Disable Indicator Light”.
 However, between that limit and the +teens (ºF) are some very cold temperatures, and starting your vehicle on those days is when you’ll really count on the Cold Cranking Amps (CCA) that your battery is capable of.

-- If the electrolyte level inside the battery cell comes down, it must be filled with distilled water (not tap water which has calcium and many other minerals) up to the level marked on the cell itself.
+- If the electrolyte level inside the battery cell comes down, it must be replenished with distilled water (not tap water which has calcium and many other minerals) up to the level marked on the cell itself.
 This is to compensate for the loss of water due to evaporation.
 The lead plates within the battery should always be completely submerged in electrolyte – hence the term flooded.

 * Q85 Specs

-In the coming years when it comes time to replace your battery, unless you are on a mission reduce your vehicle’s weight**, look for a 90D23 or 90D23L battery and know that it will fit in the factory designated location.
+In the coming years when it comes time to replace your battery, unless you are on a mission reduce your vehicle’s weight**, look for a 90D23 or 90D23L (Japanese standard) battery and know that it will fit in the factory designated location.

-- L is standard, don’t get R
+- L is standard, don’t get R as the cables won’t align with the terminals

 - higher than 90 has even more capacity